Colorado Law Enforcement conducts annual DUI campaign this Labor Day Weekend

-A key component of the effort is increased police visibility.
+A key component of the effort in the DUI campaign is increased police visibility.
 Head of the Colorado State Patrol, Colonel Scott Hernandez, recently told the Journal-Advocate that visibility alone can reduce the risk of fatalities from car accidents linked to the use of alcohol by up to 20 percent.
 Additional measures that will be used include sobriety checkpoints and saturation patrols.

 Basic information on use of checkpoints in Colorado

 DUI checkpoints are used as a means to check drivers for possible impaired driving.
 Everyone driving through the checkpoint is required to have brief contact with a law enforcement officer.
 If alcohol use is suspected, the law enforcement officer can request the driver to perform tests to determine the level of intoxication.
 These tests are voluntary, so it is important to know your rights before participating in these roadside tests.
 Based on the evidence the officer develops, drivers can be arrested for DUI/DWAI.
-Colorado chooses to use these stops as a tool to aid in deterring drivers from operating their vehicles when impaired.
+Colorado conducts these stops and uses them as a tool to aid in deterring drivers from operating their vehicles when impaired.

 Tips on what to do if charged with a DUI in Colorado